“Cracking visibility problems depend on Last Mile Carrier Tracking.”

 72% of Logistics IT providers mentioned that visibility is their most critical challenge for their customers.- Top 100 IT providers and market research survey, Inbound logistics, 2016

-What is last-mile tracking?
+What is Last-mile carrier tracking?

-Last-mile tracking provides updated real-time information of the order to the customers.
+Last-mile carrier tracking provides updated real-time information of the order to the customers.
 It gives a sense of control and visibility for the customers over their delivery.
-In short, last-mile tracking aims to provide actionable visibility over the delivery with real-time tracking.
+In short, last-mile carrier tracking aims to provide actionable visibility over the delivery with real-time tracking.